EVMS Psychology Internship - Eastern State Hospital

 Supervisors: Maria Burke, Psy.D., Alexandra Price, Psy.D., ABPP, and Melissa Bennett, Ph.D.

-Located in Williamsburg, Virginia, Eastern State Hospital was founded in 1773 and is considered the first psychiatric facility in the nation.
-The Hospital is situated on 500 acres and consists of 300 adult and geriatric patients, located in two separate buildings on campus and staffed by 300 people.
-In general, clinical activities at the Eastern State Hospital can be summarized as follows: Each intern at ESH will have opportunities to engage in inpatient treatment with acute and chronic severe psychiatric disorders across both civil and forensic populations, with particular focus on individual and group psychotherapy, psychological assessment, psychoeducation, treatment planning and principles of recovery, team building, milieu intervention, crisis management and behavior modification, and program development.
-Treatment at ESH is provided with the patient in partnership with a multi-disciplinary team comprised of a physician, psychologist, nurse, social worker, dietician, and activities therapist.
+In general, clinical activities at the Eastern State Hospital can be summarized as follows: Each intern at ESH will have opportunities to engage in inpatient treatment with acute and chronic severe psychiatric disorders across both civil and forensic populations, with particular focus on individual and group psychotherapy and psychoeducation, psychological assessment, treatment planning, principles of recovery and trauma-informed care, team building, milieu intervention, risk management, crisis management and behavior modification, and program development.
+Treatment at ESH is provided in partnership with the patient and a multi-disciplinary team comprised of a physician, psychologist, nurse, social worker, dietician, and activities therapist.
 Discharge or release planning begins at admission, and interns will be able to experience collaboration and aftercare planning with community services as well.
 Interns will have the opportunity to be part of a treatment team during their internship and learn how a psychologist functions as a multi-disciplinary team member.
+Within the various clinical roles, interns will also learn about the larger system of care in Virginia and may collaborate with team members for appropriate aftercare planning as patients return to the community.